Arby’s Potato Cakes Copycat Recipe

 Arby’s potato cakes, like many fried foods, are typically not considered a healthful choice because they are high in calories, fat, and sodium due to the frying process.
 They are also rich in carbohydrates from potatoes and refined flour, hence it is best to enjoy them in moderation or occasionally.

-Arby’s potato cakes are high in calories, fat, and sodium, making them less suitable for low-calorie or low-fat diets.
+Arby’s Potato Cakes are high in calories, fat, and sodium, making them less suitable for low-calorie or low-fat diets.
 Those managing their sodium intake or following a low-sodium diet should be cautious as well.
-Additionally, if you’re on a gluten-free diet, traditional potato cakes made with refined flour won’t fit your needs.

-Also, these cakes are not suitable for people following vegetarian or vegan diet as this recipe contains eggs.
+Also, these Cakes are not suitable for people following vegetarian or vegan diet as this recipe contains eggs.
 However, for those needing higher calorie intake or looking to indulge every so often, they can be a fitting choice.

 Arby's Authentic Potato Cakes